 Did you know?
-Workplace design is moving away from formal classroom and auditorium configurations that focus on the presenter.
-Instead, personal device based training has been shown to be more effective.
+Workplace design is moving away from formal classroom and auditorium configurations focusing on the presenter.
+Instead, personal device-based training is more effective.

 As a full-service design-build firm, Formcraft works with organizations to guide conversations around training.
-For example, our client Tenneco was interested in incorporating training spaces into their new office.
-Formcraft designed a training area that seated 60 people.
-It was divisible via an operable partition to break the area into two smaller training rooms as needed.
-Intended not only for internal use, but their space can be used to host company and partner events, allowing Tenneco to foster relationships with their customers.
+For example, our client Tenneco wanted to incorporate training spaces into their new office.
+Formcraft designed a training area that seated 60 people, and it was divisible via an operable partition to break the area into two smaller training rooms as needed.
+Intended for internal use, their space can host company and partner events, allowing Tenneco to foster relationships with its customers.

 How can you consider connectivity in the next iteration of your workspace?

 Consider this: Conduct a survey or interview your employees about how they want to connect with your future space.
-Getting ahead of these important change management decisions helps define your vision.
+Getting ahead of these critical change management decisions helps define your vision.

-How can you consider community in the next iteration of your workspace?
+How can you consider the community in the next iteration of your workspace?

-The sense of community in your workspace makes a strong impact on employee engagement and positive organizational culture.
+The sense of community in your workspace strongly impacts employee engagement and positive organizational culture.
 Now is the time to think about the types of work settings you need to foster a sense of community in your workspace.
 Here are some things to consider: